-Erythropoietin level is not ordered frequently, but it is used in patients with unexplained polycythemia (abnormally elevated concentration of RBCs).
+Laboratory measurement of erythropoietin is not routine for evaluating anemia but is useful for assessing patients with unexplained polycythemia (abnormally elevated concentration of RBCs).
 The erythropoietin level is also reduced in chronic kidney disease and myelodysplasia.
 The normal range is 4.5-21.3 mU/mL.
 Patients with high erythropoietin levels and anemia will most likely not respond to erythropoietin-stimulating agents (ESAs).
 Measuring serum erythropoietin levels is of little diagnostic utility in patients with chronic kidney disease [49].